dominick-blue/distributed-systems-portfolio/README.md

 ![0%](https://progress-bar.xyz/0)
 - An IoT sensor monitoring system for real-time data collection and analytics, built on a distributed architecture.
 - **Technologies**: Java, React (D3.js), InfluxDB, AWS (IoT Core, Lambda).

-## Why This Portfolio?

-These projects are designed to showcase my ability to:
-- Architect and develop distributed systems that can scale to handle millions of requests.
-- Implement high-availability systems using cloud services like AWS.
-- Build end-to-end applications, from backend microservices to user-facing frontends.
-- Apply modern database and messaging technologies for fast, reliable data storage and communication.
-- Use DevOps tools like Docker, Kubernetes, and AWS to deploy and manage complex systems in production environments.